 To figure out Jordan's projected 2020 net worth, we'll approach each asset starting with the Hornets.
 Based on how other NBA teams have appreciated in value over the previous 5 years, it's reasonably to project that the value of the Hornets rises to $1 billion by the year 2020.
 That would make Jordan's stake in the team worth $895 million.

 Next up, Nike money.
 Jordan's royalties from Nike rise on an annual basis as a result of growing sales.
-At his current pace, MJ is expected to earn $120 million from Nike in 2016, $140 million in 2017, $160 million in 2018, $180 million in 2019, and $200 million in 2020.
+At his current pace, MJ made $120 million from Nike in 2016.
+He is expected to make $140 million in 2017, $160 million in 2018, $180 million in 2019, and $200 million in 2020.
 That's $900 million in royalties before taxes.
 Let's call it a cool $500 million after taxes over the course of five years (Jordan lives in Florida, which has no state income tax).

 Finally, add in his liquid assets and real estate investments, which will likely appreciate in value over the course of five years; let's say those grow to $600 million in value.